inLnx/ScutoidOS/README.md

 > Minimum (Untested)

 - 4 MB of RAM
-- 100 mb of Storage
+- 16 MB of Storage

+The storage will be needed for programs